rune-rs/rune/book/src/1_foreword.md

 scripting engine that is more mature right now than *Rune*, please do take *Rhai* for a spin.

+You can find the project at [its GitHub page].
+I hope you'll enjoy it!

 &mdash; John-John Tedro

 [Joy of Creating]: https://en.wikipedia.org/wiki/The_Joy_of_Painting